-I always used my bread maker dough cycle for making yeast bread.
+I have always used my bread maker dough cycle for making yeast bread.
 One it so much quicker and it poofs dough nicely.
-This time, maybe because I wanted to turn out so good because I knew I would be shipping it to the guy, everything came together for this bread.
+This time I wanted to make an easy homemade bread without my bread maker.
+This Persian bread really is a great easy homemade bread.
+I did not have to use the breadmaker for it!

-Barbari Bread is a Persian bread that is super easy to make and is wonderful to eat with a big bowl of soup!
-A recipe from Seduction in the Kitchen.
+Barbari Bread is a Persian bread that is easy to make.
+This Iranian bread is wonderful to eat with a big bowl of soup!
+If you are new to bread making then barbari bread is perfect for you.

 - 3 1/4 cups bread flour